Sale of Goods Act, 1930: Contract

 According to the act, the goods which form the subject of a contract of sale may be either existing goods, owned or possessed by the seller, or future goods and there may be a contract for the sale of goods the acquisition of which by the seller depends upon a contingency which may or may not happen.
 Where by a contract of sale the seller purports to effect a present sale of future goods, the contract operates as an agreement to sell the goods.

-Events and Participants

-Sale of Goods

-A contract of sale of goods is a contract whereby the seller transfers or agrees to transfer the property in goods to the buyer for a price.
-There may be a contract of sale between one part-owner and another.

-Mercantile Agent

-A Mercantile Agent has the customary course of business as agent authority: